 This super small and lightweight waterproof jacket fits in a pocket while packed, and the hood even fit over a bike or climbing helmet.
 The light 2-5 layer membrane will be the perfect companion for day hikes, motorbike rides, or rock climbing adventures, or even urban trips.
 The regular albeit somewhat slim fit can only accommodate thin layers underneath, which means the Outdoor Research Men’s Helium II Jacket is better used for moderate weather conditions.
-The lightest and best rated in the 2.5L category, the Helium II is a strong contender for moderate conditions.
+The lightest and best rated in the 2.5L category, the Helium II is a strong contender for mild conditions.
 Read more reviews here.

 The Angel-Wing Movement™ of the Marmot Minimalist Jacket allows for a good range of movements.
 While featuring heavier weight due to a robust 2.5-layer Gore-Tex PacLite membrane that is good for moderate rain and activities, make this jacket our #3 recommendation even if the price is somewhat higher in the category.
 Click here to read more reviews.

 Patagonia Torrentshell Jacket is a good choice for looking at sustainable options, as the nylon is a bluesign™ approved fabric.
 While this jacket is the heaviest of the three, it’s also the most affordable and thus our best value choice.
 We did read mixed comments mentioned some potential issues with the waterproof coating when used under heavy rain conditions.
 So to be considered for moderate weather, preferably.
 Check the latest prices now.